 Benign mesothelioma symptoms usually aren’t as severe as malignant mesothelioma symptoms.
-Some of the malignant symptoms also don’t appear for benign cases.
 Since tumors exist in the thorax or abdomen, they can press against organs or cause excessive fluid pockets.
 Chest or abdominal pains are possible.
 So are pleural effusions and ascites (fluid buildup).

-Survival is much better for benign cancer than it is for malignant mesothelioma.
+Survival is much better for benign cases than it is for malignant ones.
 The prognosis is better because benign tumors do not spread throughout the body.

 The disease is isolated, which leaves the majority of the tissue unaffected and healthy.
 Surgery is also more effective for an isolated, smaller disease.